 To be admitted to full major status, students must fulfill the pre-set courses for biology majors and grade-point average requirements as described in the Request for Change/Declaration of Undergraduate Program form.
 At minimum, they must complete twelve hours in the designated courses in the Pre-requisite science courses with a minimum 2.5 in the calculation for the GPA total of these courses, and have at least a "C" or better in College Algebra.

 Substitutions:

-In the major, requirements permissible only by petition to the department chair or dean.
+In the major, requirements permissible only by petition to the department chair or dean of the Division of Science, Mathematics, and Health Professions .